-The Liberty Winelands Encounter is a 2-person team mountain bike stage race and team members have to race together for the entire distance of the race, looking after each other and their equipment.
+The Winelands Encounter is a 2-person team mountain bike stage race and team members have to race together for the entire distance of the race, looking after each other and their equipment.

 - Riders and Team Categories